 An Agile user story - whether intended for traditional software development or RPA development - is meant to spark conversation within an Agile team.
 When written well, they can be powerful, because they help developers and testers view requirements from an end-user’s perspective.
 They provide context and an understanding of what motivates the people who will use the solutions they deliver.

 Unfortunately, however, when people think of how to write user stories it is often done poorly.
 Business Analysts and business specialists, who are often new to an Agile framework, have never written them, and – as with learning a new language – it takes time to become fluent in user story vocabulary, composition, and best practices.
 As a result, user stories are commonly incomplete, inconsistent, or missing altogether, putting projects at risk.

-AgileConnection – an online community that brings together the latest Agile principles and ideas from experienced software professionals and thought leaders – shared a list of some of the most common user story issues.
+AgileConnection – an online community that brings together key Agile principles and ideas from experienced software professionals and thought leaders – shared a list of some of the most common user story issues.
 Here are five classic mistakes made while writing user stories in agile that you should look out for.

 1. System Requirements after “so that…” leads to missed needs.

 The “so that…” section should describe business value, not business requirements.
 For example, in the statement “I need to be able to save my shopping list, so that I can print or duplicate it later,” saving is not the only end user requirement.
 Printing and duplicating are also requirements, but because they are included in the “so that…” statement, the development team may miss them.
 Make sure the “so that…” section describes the business value users expect to realize through the story.
 If needed, create separate user stories to address additional requirements.

 2. The Odyssey – or “ultra-huge” story – can’t be digested.